ASDownloadingAccount/ubuntu18-alinprootdistro/README.md

-#Termux Ubuntu 18.04 file proot-distro
+# Termux Ubuntu 18.04 file for proot-distro